vglazer/USRA/subgraph_finding/README.md

 The syntax of `ggen` and `sub_search` if flexible, but a little unusual.
 One thing to watch out for is that *the raw output of `ggen` _cannot_ be piped directly into `sub_search`*.
 Everything other than the `'-1'`-terminated adjacency matrix must first be either removed manually or filtered out, which is the reason for the `grep` in the Quickstart section below.

 ## Quickstart
-The typical workflow is to generate a random graph of some type using `ggen` and then look for interesting induced subgraphs in it (like k-cliques, say) using `sub_search`.
+The typical workflow is to generate a random graph of some type using `ggen` and then look for interesting induced subgraphs in it using `sub_search`.

 Assuming you are in the top-level directory and successfully followed the instructions in the Build Instructions section above, you can save both the graph and the experiment results to plain text files, like so (2-step approach):
 ```